General FAQ

 How long is state and run information retained in Scalr?

-Starting in April, 2024, there will be a run retention policy enabled in Scalr.
+Starting on May 30th, 2024, there will be a run retention policy enabled in Scalr.
 The following rules will apply to runs:

-• Run history for all applies will exist for 3 years from the run date.
+• Run history for all applies will be kept for 3 years from the run date.
 All older runs will be deleted, except if there are 10 runs or less in a workspace.

-• Run history for all plan-only runs will exist for 30 days from the run date.
+• Run history for all plan-only runs will be kept for 30 days from the run date.
 All older runs will be deleted.

-Starting in April, 2024, there will be a state file retention policy enabled in Scalr.
+Starting on May 30th, 2024, there will be a state file retention policy enabled in Scalr.
 The following rules will apply to state files:

 What are the Scalr IPs to whitelist?